rca(1) General Commands Manual rca(1)

 LOCALE

-The locale is consulted for just three things.
+The locale is consulted for just a few things: the decimal point,

-The locale chooses the decimal point.
-Usually this is '.', but is
+The locale always chooses the decimal point.
+Usually this is '.',

 DATA TYPES, OVERFLOW, ACCURACY